Blonde hair, blue eyes often not dominant characteristics of Irish Vikings, study finds

 The results published in Nature debunk the modern image of the typical Viking both within Scandinavia and across Europe.
 Photograph: iStock

-Some 1,300 years after they set foot in Ireland, DNA technology has enabled scientists to determine the genetic make-up of Viking invaders from Scandinavia.
+Some 1,300 years after Viking invaders from Scandinavia set foot in Ireland, DNA technology has enabled scientists to determine their genetic make-up.

 They changed the course of Irish history and left a lasting legacy on the island’s gene pool, but blonde hair and blue eyes were often not their dominant distinguishing characteristics, a major international study has found – prompting the suggestion that some TV shows may have to rethink their casting calls.